Relations and dependencies

 Dependencies are items related by the Upstream and Downstream Dependency relationships.

-You can create dependencies between features, user stories, and defects.
+You can create dependencies between features, user stories, quality stories, and defects.

 To create a dependency: